StephRMcIntyre/cs245-verification/README.md

 Experiment and have fun with it!

 Requires: Pre-condition for the method.
-Ensures: Post-condition for the method.
+//Ensures: Post-condition for the method.

 Assumes: Pre-condition in the code.
 Asserts: Post-conditions in the code.